axelvaldez/radical-companies/_posts/3-radical-model/2022-09-29-fiat-dictatorships.markdown

 <h1>Are Dictatorships Illegal</h1>
  <p>Dictatorships may be repugnant, but are they <em>illegal</em>?
 There is no international law that I know of to declare them one way or the other, so everything they do is&hellip; undefined.</p>
  <p>At the business level, national laws make businesses legal.
 Given that businesses are <span class="_paradigm">Fiat</span> dictatorships, with all the power centralized in the hands of the owners, having owners collect all the profits is legal.
-And although that work for the handful of owners, it is not the best way to grow wealth for society.</p>
+And although that works for the handful of owners, it is not the best way to grow wealth for society.</p>

 <h1>The Stock Market</h1>
  <p>The brilliance of the stock market is the realization that it takes a community to grow.<p>